appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C-B2B.md

 - [SAP Business One](https://docs.appseconnect.com/connectors/Sap-Business-One/)
 - [WooCommerce](https://docs.appseconnect.com/connectors/woocommerce/)

-If you have an application which has an application connector present on platform, you as a user require very small effort to configure the connector to work correctly with the application.

 ## Packaged Processflows & Dependencies:

 This package comes with pre-designed and mapped Processflows between your chosen applications which will enable you to Install, Deploy and Execute your flow seamlessly.
 With pre-implemented lookups and mappings, this Package will minimize your efforts to design and map your flow accordingly.